Ph.D., Vanderbilt University, Nashville, TN, 2007

 MBA, Vanderbilt University, Nashville, TN, 2002

 B.S., Howard Payne University, Brownwood, TX, 1995

-Dr. Merideth Ferguson is an Assistant Professor in the Management Department at Utah State University.
+Dr. Merideth Ferguson is an Assistant Professor in the Management Department of the Jon M. Huntsman School of Business at Utah State University.

 Merideth Ferguson to Serve on Editorial Board for Leadership Quarterly (The Huntsman Post - September 2013)

 Open Political Discussion at Work Can Have Benefits, Drawbacks (The Huntsman Post - November 2012)

 New Professor, Merideth Ferguson, Has Studied Impact of Abusive Work Situations (The Huntsman Post - September 2012)

 Partners In Business

 Logan, UT 84322-3500